VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: VibraForge Design

+Vibration units are connected in chains to receive commands from the ESP32 GPIO pins.
+We considered two data transmission options (a) data bus protocols (e.g., CAN or I2C) would guarantee minimum latency via broadcasting commands, but require programming different addresses for each unit; (b) serial protocols (e.g., UART) did not require unique address, but passing commands along the chain would increase latency.
+We decided to use UART because it enabled plug-and-play control without extra programming (DR4) and latency could be reduced to imperceptible levels via high-speed transmission.

-Vibration commands were transmitted via a UART protocol at 115.2 kHz with parity checks (Figure \ref{fig:ch3_protocol}).
-Each command consisted of two bytes: the first byte encoded the address and start/stop status of the target vibration unit, and the second byte detailed the vibration characteristics.
-Upon receiving the first byte, a vibration unit checked the address.
-A non-zero address indicated the command was for subsequent units, prompting the unit to decrement the address and forward the message.
-This process continued until the address reached zero and signified the targeted unit, which then acted based on the start/stop bit: '1' (START) awaited the second byte, while '0' (STOP) disabled its actuator.
-When a unit was "signified", it waited for the second-byte message, which contained details about vibration characteristics, including the 16 intensity levels (evenly distributed from 0\% to 100\% duty cycle) and 8 frequencies (i.e., 123, 145, 170, 200, 235, 275, 322, and 384 Hz).
-The frequency levels were chosen so that each level was 1.18 times higher than the previous level.
-This followed Weber's factor for vibrotactile frequency just-noticeable differences \cite{pongrac2006vibrotactile}.
+Vibration commands were transmitted via UART at 115.2 kHz with parity checks (Figure \ref{fig:ch3_protocol}).
+Each command included two bytes: the first byte encoded the address and start/stop status, and the second byte specified vibration characteristics.
+Upon receiving the first byte, a unit checked the address, decremented it, and forwarded the command to the next unit.
+This repeated until the address was zero, thus signaling the target unit had been reached.
+The targe unit acted based on the start/stop bit: '0' (STOP) disabled the actuator, while '1' (START) activated it.
+The second byte detailed the vibration intensity (16 levels from 0\% to 100\% ) and frequency (i.e., 8 levels following Weber's factor for frequency differences \cite{pongrac2006vibrotactile}, i.e., 123, 145, 170, 200, 235, 275, 322, and 384 Hz).